-Research has shown that meat protein serves an important role throughout a dog's lifespan.
+Research has shown that meat protein, such as beef, chicken, or duck, serves an important role throughout a dog's lifespan.
+Those sharp canine teeth have evolved for a reason!
 For puppies, meat protein helps build a strong skeletal and muscle structure, a robust immune system, and healthy digestion.
 In mid-life, meat protein helps dogs maintain lean muscle mass and shield excess body fat.
-And as dogs age, this protein actually helps reverse some of the muscle/skeletal breakdown that comes with age, helping them live "younger" longer with more agility and overall health.
+And as dogs age, this protein actually helps reverse some of the muscle and skeletal breakdown that comes with age, helping them live "younger" longer with more agility and overall health.

 So, what's the right balance of meat protein in your dog's diet?
-It varies somewhat by age and breed, but a general ball park number is a minimum 30% lean meat protein.
+It varies somewhat by age and breed, but a general ballpark number is a minimum 30 percent lean meat protein.
 Anything less is putting a demand on your dog's system.
-At Ollie, we create a specific profile for your dog's age, size, and breed to create an ideal diet for a long, healthy life.

-So, there you have it.
-Dogs need protein and the best protein source for dogs is meat.
-Something they already love is something they truly need.
-There's a Kanye song in there somewhere.
+Ollie creates a specific profile for your dog's age, size, and breed to create an ideal diet for a long, healthy life.Dogs need protein and the best protein source for dogs is meat.
+Something they already love is something they truly need!

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.